ZKJGOLD/git/readme.txt

-you are a pig? yes or no?
+you are a pig?
+yes.